Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 by Thomas A. Droleskey

 Today is the feast of Saint Peter Claver, a Spanish Jesuit who came to the New World to work for the conversion of the blacks being brought to this hemisphere to toil in chattel slavery.
-He personally baptized over 300,000 souls during his missionary work, understanding that he had been ordained a priest to bring souls into the true Church founded by Our Lord upon the Rock of Peter, the Pope, so that that they could work out their eternal salvation by cooperating with the sanctifying graces administered to them by the working of the Holy Ghost at the hands of priests in the sacraments.
-In light of the diabolical novelty of "ecumenism" that has been enshrined in the documents of the Second Vatican Council and the actual praxis of the conciliar church n the past forty-eight, one has to ask the following, all-too-logical question: Did Saint Peter Claver have a misplaced zeal for souls?
+He personally baptized over 300,000 souls during his missionary work, understanding that he had been ordained a priest to bring souls into the true Church founded by Our Blessed Lord and Saviour Jesus Christ upon the Rock of Peter, the Pope, so that that they could work out their eternal salvation by cooperating with the Sanctifying Graces administered to them by the working of God the Holy Ghost at the hands of priests in the sacraments.

 Indeed, Pope Pius XII wrote approvingly of the zeal for the conversion of souls that prompted the missionaries of the First Millennium and thereafter to Christianize Europe by bringing all souls into the Barque of Saint Peter.
 Writing in Evangeli Praecones in 1951, Pope Pius noted: